RxLaboratory/Ramses/src-docs/docs/components/addons/maya-extend.md

 Both the new module and the shelf will be automatically registered by the *Ramses Maya Add-On* when it's loaded in *Maya*.

-#### Example

-A complete and working example has been made available: it is the extension made for the school [*Rubika Animation / Supinfocom*](http://rubika-edu.com), for the production pipeline of the graduation movies of the students.

-You can [get it here](#), and it comes with a [comprehensive documentation](maya-rubika.md).

-Feel free to try and use it, and study it.
-As explained just before, all the extension is packaged in its own module called `rubika` in the `plug-ins` folder.

 ### Callbacks

 *Ramses* stores three lists of callbacks you can extend.